WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
   <li>Download the presentation slides from <a href="https://www.slideshare.net/WGBH_Archives/american-archive-of-public-broadcasting-a-digital-library-for-teaching-media-literacy">SlideShare</a>
-  <li>Instructions on how to use the search and embed features are available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
+  <li>Instructions on how to use the share and embed feature are available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
 </ul>

 ### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)
 <iframe src="https://player.vimeo.com/video/570389538" width="595" height="385" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 Created for K-12 educators via Share My Lesson by the American Federation of Teachers, this webinar is an online exploration of the digital collections within the AAPB, providing educators with online, audiovisual materials for distance teaching and learning.
-The “Press Play on History” webinar focuses on activities to engage students with primary sources in the AAPB <a href="https://americanarchive.org/exhibits/first-amendment">Speaking and Protesting in America Exhibit</a>.
+The “Press Play on History” webinar focuses on <a href="https://americanarchive.org/exhibits/first-amendment/protesting-activities">suggested learning activities</a> to engage students with primary sources in the <a href="https://americanarchive.org/exhibits/first-amendment">AAPB Speaking and Protesting in America Exhibit</a>.

 <h5 class="webinar-title">Presenters</h5>
 <ul class="webinar-list">